XPRNetwork/grant-framework/applications/BlastPad.md

 # Proton Blockchain Grant Proposal

-> See the [Grant Framework Application Process](https://github.com/ProtonProtocol/grant-framework#application-process) on how to submit a proposal.
->
-> Fill out the following information about your team and project

 - **Project Name:** BlastPad
 - **Team Name:** HomeBloks  Registered corporation is Broker IDX Sites Inc.
 - **Payment Address:** @homebloks or KYC’d wallet is @JimTacy